redpanda-data/observability/README.md

 # Monitoring
 This repository contains examples for configuring monitoring of RedPanda using Prometheus and Grafana.

+---
+**NOTE**: This version is designed to work with the `public_metrics` endpoint that was introduced in Redpanda 22.2 and is provided by Redpanda Cloud.
+If you are running an older version of Redpanda please use the [legacy version](../../tree/legacy_metrics) of these dashboards.

+---
 ## Grafana Dashboards
 The [grafana-dashboards](grafana-dashboards) folder contains sample dashboards that can be imported directly into a Grafana or Grafana Cloud instance.